Dippy on tour

 - Great North Museum: Hancock, Newcastle upon Tyne, May - October 2019

 - National Assembly for Wales, October 2019 - January 2020

 - Number One Riverside, Rochdale, February - June 2020

 - Norwich Cathedral, July - October 2020

 Each partner will use Dippy's visit to showcase their local nature and natural history collections, building partnerships between regional cultural, scientific and wildlife organisations.

-Dippy's last day on show in London will be 4 January 2017.
-Conservators will then spend 12 months preparing the delicate plaster-of-Paris cast for its journey.
+Dippy's last day on show in London was 4 January 2017.
+Conservators will now spend 12 months preparing the delicate plaster-of-Paris cast for its journey.

 The story of Dippy

 The skeleton cast was presented to the Museum by industrialist Andrew Carnegie in May 1905, but didn't make the move to the iconic Hintze Hall until 1979.

 The Diplodocus has since been the first sight to greet Museum visitors as they pass through the main entrance on Cromwell Road.